afitzgib/erw-weathering-model-summary/README.md

-The model asks: *what if we knew the cost per tonne of ERW-based CDR everywhere, and how do we bring those costs down?* A working theory is that some  ERW modeling pursues a level of geochemical specificity that isn't needed warranted given how large the techno-economic and upstream-emissions uncertainties already are — so this model prioritizes global coverage and an honest uncertainty accounting over 3D, RT-model, site-specific precision, on the bet that knowing *where and why* prices can fall matters more for scaling the industry
+The model asks: *what if we knew the cost per tonne of ERW-based CDR everywhere, and how do we bring those costs down?* A working theory is that some  ERW modeling pursues a level of geochemical specificity that isn't needed given how large the techno-economic and upstream-emissions uncertainties already are — so this model prioritizes global coverage and an honest uncertainty accounting over 3D, RT-model, site-specific precision, on the bet that knowing *where and why* prices can fall matters more for scaling the industry